Hendrix-CS/csci150/web/syllabus.md

 Exceptions may be made on a case-by-case basis if you can prove to me that you really do benefit from using your laptop to take notes.

+### Late Days

+Each student has **four late days** to spend throughout the semester as they wish.
+Simply inform XXX (fill out form???) any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
+Multiple late days may be used on the same assignment.
+There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
+Note that late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*).
+Aside from late days, late assignments will not be accepted.